carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 This command will perform all of the steps above in one line:

   1. make a new directory with the repository's name
-  2. initialize a bare repository
+  2. initialize an empty repository
   3. add the GitHub repository as a remote called `origin`
   4. pull down the changes of the `master` branch into our new repository